alex05447/miniconfig/README.md

 For string values the rules are the same as for keys.

-Strings `"true"` and `"false"` (case-sensitive) are the only valid boolean value representations (i.e. not `"on"` / `"off"`, `"yes"` / `"no"`, `"TRUE"` / `"FALSE"`, `"0"` / `"1"`).
+Literals `true` and `false` (case-sensitive) are the only valid boolean value representations (i.e. not `"True"` / `"False"`, `"TRUE"` / `"FALSE"`, `"on"` / `"off"`, `"yes"` / `"no"`, `"0"` / `"1"`).

 In Lua configs (requires `"lua"` feature), integer and float values work according to Lua rules.
 String values are always quoted in (matching) single (`'`) or (`"`) double quotes.

 In `.ini` configs (requires `"ini"` feature), integer and float values work according to Rust integer / float parsing rules.
+Additionally, hexadecimal (`"0x"`) and octal (`"0o"`) integer prefixes are supported.
 Quoted values are always parsed as strings; otherwise values are first parsed as booleans, than as integers and lastly as floats.

 ## **Lua configs** (requires `"lua"` feature).

 Main format for human-readable config files with nested array/table support.

-Piggybacks on the Lua interpreter both as a parser and as runtime data representation.
+Piggybacks on the Lua interpreter as a parser and and the Lua state as a runtime data representation.

 May be used directly as a Lua representation within an [`rlua Context`](http://docs.rs/rlua/*/rlua/struct.Context.html), or be serialized for dynamic (requires `"dyn"` feature) or read-only (requires `"bin"` feature) use to decouple itself from the Lua state.

-**Data**: text file representing a(n incomplete) Lua script, declaring a root config table with string keys, including nested config arrays/tables represented by Lua tables.
+**Data**: text file representing a(n incomplete) Lua script, declaring an implicit anonymous root config table with string keys, including nested config arrays/tables represented by Lua tables.
 Only a subset of Lua types / features are supported.

 **Runtime**: internally represented by a root Lua table reference.
 Provides a mutable config interface.
 Can add/modify/remove values.